IV. Policies and Procedures

 Per applicable law, students receiving Title IV grants, loans, or federal work-study who are convicted of a drug offense involving illegal drugs while enrolled at Illinois Tech will lose their eligibility for such funds.

-Individuals who use illegal drugs or abuse alcohol risk-averse physical and psychological effects.
-In general, such individuals may suffer from illnesses and are less productive, less reliable, and more prone to accidents and absenteeism.
+- Health Risks.
+Individuals who use illegal drugs or abuse alcohol risk adverse physical and psychological effects.
+In general, such individuals may suffer from illnesses and are less productive, less reliable and more prone to accidents and absenteeism.
 Ingestion of drugs or alcohol by a pregnant woman may cause harm to the fetus.
 A more specific explanation of the possible health effects of certain types of drugs as well as alcohol is available in the Student Health and Wellness Center and in the Policy.

 Notwithstanding any other provision of this Policy and in addition to any other sanction that may be imposed by the Dean of Students or their designee or the Campus Judicial Board, the housing contract of any student who either admits to or is found to have used or possessed illegal drugs in any Illinois Tech residence hall may be immediately canceled, and in such circumstance, the student must move out of the residence hall within 72 hours.
 The student will be financially responsible for the remainder of their room and board contract and their parents may be notified.